MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-spaces.md

 The map database is stored securely, with access only available to the internal system.
 The database is never available to a user of the device, even when plugged into a PC or when using the File Explorer app.
 When BitLocker is enabled, the stored map data is also encrypted.

 Multiple map sections exist when holograms are placed in different locations without a connective path between the locations.
-Holograms anchored within the same map section are considered to be “nearby” in the current space.
+Holograms that are anchored within the same map section are considered to be “nearby” in the current space.

 ## Frequently asked questions